 Occasionally experiencing feelings of anxiety is a normal part of life.
 It’s your body’s way of responding to stressful events and telling you that you need to take a break.
-However, if the feeling continues and persists to a point where you are frequently restless and in a constant state of fear and worry, you may be suffering from an underlying anxiety disorder.
+However, if the feeling continues and persists to a point where you are frequently restless and in a constant state of fear and worry, you may be suffering from an underlying anxiety disorder, this can also lead to depression.
 Usually, these feelings of anxiety are episodic in nature and can be highly intense and last up to several minutes.
 Which is what you call an anxiety attack.

 There are several anxiety symptoms and signs to watch out for your mental health.
 Being aware of these symptoms can help you avoid the problem from escalating by seeking help and finding ways to overcome anxiety-driven behaviour.
 However, most anxiety symptoms can be hard to detect.
 Often enough, certain anxiety symptoms can go unnoticed for a long time and impact both your physical and mental health without you even realizing.

 Let’s take a look at the 10 most common anxiety symptoms you should look out for to better your mental health.

 Several research studies point to a direct correlation between sleep disturbances and anxiety disorder.
 If you notice that you are waking up in the middle of the night for no reason and then having trouble falling back asleep, this may be a sign of anxiety.
 A lot of scientific data suggests that those who suffer from insomnia in childhood have a 60% increased risk of developing some form of anxiety disorder as an adult.
 Although it is unclear whether or not sleep disturbances contribute to the development of anxiety or vis versa, the strong connection between the two has been confirmed by multiple research studies.
 Moreover, treatment of anxiety disorders has been found to improve sleep in patients considerably, which helps mental health.